+3. If dynamic area of interest information is received, the LM server requests 3GPP CN (i.e. NEF service for loss of connectivity as specified in 3GPP TS 23.502 [11]) for both target UE(s) and reference UE.

-2. LM server processes the Area of interest information in the request, and then subscribes to UE location monitoring as specified in 3GPP TS 23.502 [11] with appropriate parameters mapping.
-Based on the subscription, the LM server receives the VAL UE location information periodically from the 3GPP core network.
-The LM server also invokes NEF service for Area of Interest monitoring as specified in clause 5.3.3 of 3GPP TS 23.256 [52] to know whether the VAL UE is in the VAL server's predetermined area of interest.
+4a.
+LM server processes the Area of interest information in the request, and then subscribes to target UE location monitoring as specified in 3GPP TS 23.502 [11] with appropriate parameters mapping.
+Based on the subscription, the LM server receives the target VAL UE location information periodically from the 3GPP core network.
+The LM server also invokes NEF service for Area of Interest monitoring as specified in clause 5.3.3 of 3GPP TS 23.256 [52] to know whether the target VAL UE is in the VAL server's predetermined or dynamic area of interest.

-3. LM server shall use the Location information procedures as specified in clause 9.3.7 and clause 9.3.10, to periodically obtain the VAL UE location information.
+4b.
+LM server shall use the Location information procedures as specified in clause 9.3.7 and clause 9.3.10, to periodically obtain the target VAL UE location information.
 Based on the geographic information from the VAL server, the LM server may determine to additionally include the positioning methods in SEAL LMS procedures to obtain location information.